 Sand and Stone – Foreign Footprints

-It is a chronicle of verifiable and uncontestable truth of the violent hidden history of Western Australia's Kimberley Region.
-It provids an account of colonial police officers and settlers of Western Australia; their tribulations, bravery and sacrifice in this furthest frontier of Western Australia.
-It tells of the aborigines who courageously and fiercely resisted their coming and suffered as a consequence.
+This is a chronicle of verifiable uncontestable truth of the violent Hidden History of Western Australia's Kimberley Region.
+It provids an account of colonial police officers and Settlers of Western Australia; their tribulations, bravery and sacrifice in this furthest frontier of Western Australia.
+It tells of the Aborigines who courageously and fiercely resisted their coming and suffered as a consequence.
 It is of unsung heroes, both black and white, who struggled in a dangerous land wrought with fear, death and revenge.